 Next, dip the test strip into your pool water at elbow depth, away from any jets, and submerge it for 15 seconds.
 Once the time is up, remove the strip from the water without shaking it off.

-Then, place the wet strip on a level surface and compare the colors on the strip to the chart provided on the package.
+Then, place the wet strip on a level surface and compare its colors to the chart provided on the package.
 This comparison will help you determine the chemical balance of your pool water and guide you in making any necessary adjustments.

 How to Test Pool Water with Liquid Test Kits

-First, gather your liquid test kit and a clean cup for collecting the pool water.
+First, gather your liquid test kit and a clean cup to collect the pool water.
 Ensure your hands are clean and dry before handling the test kit components to avoid contamination.

 Add the required testing chemicals to the water samples according to the kit’s instructions.
 This typically includes OTO (orthotolidine) for measuring chlorine levels and phenol red for measuring pH levels.
 Add the recommended number of drops to the sample and gently swirl the tube to mix the solutions.